College ValuesNews & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesPolicies

 In the study of Greek theatre you will look at two of the most famous Greek tragedies, Oedipus the King by Sophocles and The Bacchae by Euripides, alongside Aristophanes’ satirical comedy The Frogs.
 In addition to this you will look at some of the archaeological and visual materials that have survived from classical antiquity to see how they change and enrich our understanding of these plays.

 This unit explores how Greeks and Romans thought and wrote about love, desire, marriage and sex.
 You will explore how two deeply influential philosophers, Plato and Seneca, defined and advocated different approaches to love, and consider the contrasting poetry of two writers.
 The fragmentary but powerful remains of Sappho’s poetry offer a tantalising account of desire and longing, while the third book of Ovid’s Ars Amatoria, or Art of Love, offers very frank advice to women looking to find and keep a man.

-To prepare for this course, you can the In Our Time podcasts on The Iliad, The Odyssey and the Aeneid are very good, but anything that familiarises or inspires you with Classical ideas is also beneficial – Madeleine Miller, Natalie Haynes, Pat Barker is good – even Percy Jackson books.
+To prepare for this course, you can listen to the In Our Time podcasts on The Iliad, The Odyssey and the Aeneid, but anything that familiarises or inspires you with Classical ideas is also beneficial – Madeleine Miller, Natalie Haynes, Pat Barker – even Percy Jackson books.

 Wyke Sixth Form College hold train to teach information events which offer you a great insight into this course.
 If you are interested in attending one of these events, please complete this form and we will be in contact with the key information.